Table of Contents

 Milking aphids

 Ants are attracted by the sugar-rich fluid-honeydew- that is secreted by aphids.
-The ant ‘milks’ an aphid by stroking its rear end with its antennae; this appears to stimulate the aphid to secrete a drop of honeydew which the ant eats and regurgitates later in the nest to feed queen or larval ants.
+The ant ‘ milk’ an aphid by stroking its rear end with its antennae; this appears to stimulate the aphid to secrete a drop of honeydew which the ant eats and regurgitates later in the nest to feed queen or larval ants.
 Sometimes ants appear to protect aphids from predators by squirting formic acid.

 Black garden ants (Lasius niger) swarming.
 The two-winged individuals are queens or males (in this picture they are too small to distinguish) which will take to the air to mate.
 The wingless forms are sexually underdeveloped females (workers).
 Read More – The Relationship between Insects and Man